 4. Test More and Learn From the Results

 It’s remarkable how many organizations don’t test enough because their people don’t have enough time.
 People have hypotheses about what drives value long term, sure, but they’re too heads-down on their day-to-day work to act on them.
+This can negate the impact of even the most successful ecommerce strategies.

 Yet Hoyne argues that success in ecommerce depends on how fast you can test and how many tests you can run.
 In his view, experimentation is the ultimate guide.
-It can’t be haphazard, nor wishful thinking- it needs to be embedded into processes and marketing.
+It can’t be haphazard, nor wishful thinking — it needs to be embedded into processes and marketing.

 From their teams, executives should ask for (and incentivize) more than just hypotheses.
 Ask for and collect: